hyavari/node-ikev2/README.md

 Tests cover various cases, including parsing and serialization, to ensure reliability and stability.

-### Sample Wireshark Pcap
+### Sample IKEv2 Wireshark Pcap

-You can check the message and their content in this Pcap sample from Wireshark:
+You can check the IKEv2 messages and their content in this Pcap sample from Wireshark:

 [Sample IKEv2 Wireshark Pcap](./pcap/capture.pcapng)